-On the next line, begin the body of the letter.
-The body of your letter should mention the nature and duration of your relationship, especially if the contact isn’t one you are frequently in touch with.
+On the next line, begin the body of the letter, were you ask for the person to be a reference.
+This is also where you should mention the nature and duration of your relationship, especially if the contact isn’t one you are frequently in touch with.
 You should also provide some details about your job search, such as what the job is, why you’re asking for their endorsement, and how this job is a good career move for you.

 To conclude, mention any additional materials you have attached, such as your resume and a copy of the job description or posting.
 Be sure to thank them for their time and consideration.